Venison Burger | Deer Burgers

 - Cook over high heat.

 - Do not cook burgers over medium rare or medium at the very most.
-Burgers will be dry.
-130-140°F.
+Burgers tend to be dry if they are overcooked.
+Target an internal temperature of 140°F.

-- Grating the onion directly into the bowl helps keeps burgers moist and flavorful.
+- Grating the onion directly into the bowl helps keep burgers moist and flavorful.

 Tools I Use